-Over a lengthy career spanning more than seven decades, French composer Florent Schmitt created numerous works that showcased the special qualities of various different instruments — including some that are not so often the “featured celebrities” in scores.
+Over a lengthy career spanning more than seven decades, the French composer Florent Schmitt created numerous works that showcased the special qualities of various different instruments — including some that are not so often the “featured celebrities” in scores.

 As an accomplished keyboard artist, it’s no surprise that the composer’s catalogue of works contains many entries featuring the piano.
 But Schmitt also explored the sonorities of the harpsichord.
 Indeed, one of his best-known chamber music compositions — the Sonatine en trio from 1936 — was originally published in a version for flute, clarinet and harpsichord.
 (Later versions prepared by Schmitt included one for flute/clarinet/piano and one for violin/cello/piano.)